jack23247/blog/drafts/installnotes.md

 # Installing SCO UnixWare 7.1.4 in qemu

+Okay, this one's a quickie.
+I have taken the habit of writing down install notes because I hate having to relearn this stuff over and over again, so here we are.

+## Rationale

+I like weird Unix[^unices] Systems and, sometimes, it seems like I enjoy ~~hurting~~ challenging myself.

+UnixWare is a weird beast.
+It's one of the longest standing, traditional SVR Unix systems and it was essentially born on x86.
+UnixWare and its sibling OpenServer have passed hands several times, being caught in, buyouts, bankrupcies and the idiotic SCO vs The World[^kakyoin] lawsuits.
+Nowadays, they are probably the only surviving proprietary Unix distribution, along with AIX.

+I have no idea what those systems were and are used for, besided them being [behind Pizza Hut's PizzaNet](https://www.santacruztechbeat.com/2016/09/15/back-sco-pizza-hut-made-headlines-pizzanet/), the first system of its kind.
+Nowadays, they are a funny relic from another era of computing, and they are a solid choice for older computers you want to run *nix on.

+[^unices] What's the correct plural form of Unix?
+Unices?
+Does it even have one?
+And how is it supposed to be capitalized?
+UNIX?

+[^kakyoin] And we all know how that went.

 ## Set-up

+Here's the configuration I used for setting up the VM:

 ```
+$ cat bringup.sh
 qemu-img create -f qcow2 hd0.qcow2 8G
 export CD_ROM_IMAGE uw714.CD1.Jun2008.iso
 export CDR_OR_HD0 d # d->CD-ROM, c->HD0